aherrero/aherrero.github.io/_posts/2025-01-22-iot-home-automation-esp.md

 ![iot](/assets/images/20250122/11.png)

 # Bonus: ESP32 Bluetooth Proxy
-For adding Bluetooth devices to our home assistant, we follow the [recommendation from HA](https://www.home-assistant.io/integrations/bluetooth/) "*A better approach than a directly connected adapter or card is to use a Bluetooth proxy using an ESP32 since Linux kernel updates have previously broken Bluetooth functionality*"
+For adding Bluetooth devices to our home assistant, we could follow the [recommendation from HA](https://www.home-assistant.io/integrations/bluetooth/) "*A better approach than a directly connected adapter or card is to use a Bluetooth proxy using an ESP32 since Linux kernel updates have previously broken Bluetooth functionality*"

 Therefore, this is the ESP32 module to add for forwarding the Bluetooth devices to HA via Wi-Fi: [https://esphome.io/components/bluetooth_proxy](https://esphome.io/components/bluetooth_proxy)

 Although, there is a "[ready-made project](https://esphome.io/projects/?type=bluetooth)" to use directly for the bluetooth proxy, a better (and configurable) option is to do it ourself, at least, with ESPHome.
 In any case, this is the [*yaml*](https://github.com/esphome/bluetooth-proxies/blob/main/esp32-generic/esp32-generic.yaml) configuration to add in our devices, coming from the "ready-made" project from before.

+*Notes:*
+* The ESPHome Device Builder could be installed directly on the rpi with HA, but it the rpi is not the most recent one I don't recommend it for resources.
+* The integrated bluetooth from rpi could be disconnected to ensure we are using the proxy and not the internal bluetooth.
+* With my current / cheap ESP32 I couldn't manage to connect BLE devices.
+This may be coming because the ESP32 I use is one of the first generation.

 # Wrap-up and Ideas for Enhancement
 * In this post, we explore 3 ways to program our Espressif devices: Arduino IDE; ESPHome and ESPHome Builder.
 	* ArduinoIDE is nice, with lot of support, but if custom programming needs to be made, I personally will chose ESP-IDF.
 	* ESPHome/ESPHome Builder, are a very quick way to integrate a sensor, if you need only that, and the component you want to integrate is on the list.
+* HW Setup
+	* A recent ESP32 is recommended, [ESP32-S3-DEVKITC-1](https://www.digikey.ch/en/products/detail/espressif-systems/ESP32-S3-DEVKITC-1-N8R8/15295894)
+	* More powerful RPI (Than the rpi3) is recommended, [rpi5](https://www.digikey.ch/en/products/detail/raspberry-pi/SC1111/21658261)
 * For the next project,
     * Use [ESP-IDF (Espressif IoT Development Framework)](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/index.html) for development.
     * Use Bluetooth Low Energy (BLE) in home assistant